The 20 Best Acute Intermittent Porphyria Doctors Near Me in New York, US

 English

-Dorothy Pan is a Hematologist in Syracuse, New York.
+Dorothy Pan is a Hematologist practicing medicine in Syracuse, New York.
 Dr. Pan is rated as an Advanced provider by MediFind in the treatment of Acute Intermittent Porphyria.
-Her top areas of expertise are Diffuse Large B-Cell Lymphoma (DLBCL), Large-Cell Immunoblastic Lymphoma, Follicular Lymphoma, Bone Marrow Aspiration, and Bone Marrow Transplant.
+She is also highly rated in 16 other conditions, according to our data.
+Her clinical expertise encompasses Diffuse Large B-Cell Lymphoma (DLBCL), Large-Cell Immunoblastic Lymphoma, Follicular Lymphoma, Bone Marrow Aspiration, and Bone Marrow Transplant.

 Advanced in Acute Intermittent Porphyria